robfatland/serverless/AWS/EC2_start_stop/README.md

     * After the alarm set: Return to the Lambda function and did a refresh: Now the CloudWatch alarm appears as a trigger
         * I could have but did not do this from within the Lambda Function page

-This function would be much cooler if it also sent me an email that it ran.
+To do: Use SNS to send me an email that this ran.

-Here is the code:
+Here is the code.
+To do: Change the information to reside in environment variables.

 ```
 import boto3